NenadPantelic/Voice-assistant/README.md

 ***en: Hi Lindo, I'm choosing English!***
 ***sr: Zdravo Lindo, moj izbor je srpski!***

+To change the operating language, keywords are:
+***promeni, izbor, zameni, jezik, operativni, novi и switch, change, replace, language, operating, new***

+According to the keywords, these could be commands:
+- ***Promeni operativni jezik.***
+- ***Zameni operativni jezik.***
+- ***Switch the operating language.***
+- ***Change the operating language.***

 ## Usage examples

 After clarifying how Lindo works, a demonstration of functionality follows.
-In each of the examples of functionality, a list of keywords for that functionality command, will be provided, as well as an indication of whether that command must exclusively contain common words and keywords, or it may also contain some arbitrary words.
+In each of the examples of functionality, a list of keywords for that functionality command, will be provided.
 The following is a list of common words by Lindo, for English and Serbian.

 ***English:***